relax-js/relax/README.md

 });
 ```

-But wait, there's more to `.then`.
+But wait, there's more to `dispatch` and `.then`.
 It provides an object of parameters!
 ```js
 store.dispatch(...).then(({ result, state, dispatch }) => {})
 ```